Digital-Grinnell/dlad-blog/content/posts/027-Replace-OSX-Terminal-with-iTerm2-for-SSH.md

 The trick is to open _iTerm2_ and follow these two simple steps...

+{{% original %}}
->Q: How do I set iTerm2 as the handler for ssh:// links?
+Q: How do I set iTerm2 as the handler for ssh:// links?

->A: Two steps:
+A: Two steps:

-    >1.
-Create a new profile called "ssh".
+  1. Create a new profile called "ssh".
 In the General tab, select the Command: button and enter $$ as the command.
-    >2.
-In Preferences->Profiles->General, select "ssh" for "Select URL Schemes...."
+  2. In Preferences->Profiles->General, select "ssh" for "Select URL Schemes...."
+{{% /original %}}

 And that's a wrap.
 Until next time...